tldr-pages/tldr/pages/linux/nologin.md

 # nologin

-> Alternative shell that prevents a user's login.
+> Alternative shell that prevents a user from logging in.

 - Set a user's login shell to `nologin` to prevent the user from logging in: